Abdulwahab-CS/Online-EMS/README.md

 - A Table shows all students scores in all exams.

 <h5># Main Features in my (EMS):</h5>
-- Perfect validation by using Regular Expressions.<br>
+- Perfect input validation by using Regular Expressions.<br>
 - Email verification for student account activation.<br>
 - AJAX for best User Experaince.<br>
 - Using Sessions and Encrypted passwords to support the security issues.<br>